PlummersSoftwareLLC/Primes/PrimeC/solution_3/README.md

 - It is only efficient if it affects every word.
 So only primes are considered that are  smaller than half the word size.
 This means that in the cross-out phase each step would always affect every word because the step size is smaller than one word.
 - The copy of the pattern has to occur often enough to get benefit from the repeating pattern calculation.
 Therefor this code calculates a repeating pattern that is less than 1% of the total sieve size, so it can be copied 99 times.
 This results in a reduction in bit calculations for low primes with 99%.
 - To make the calculation fair, no knowledge of what the prime numbers are is included in the algorithm.
-In other words, the repeating pattern, what primes to use for that is calculated in each pass and depends on the word size and sieve size.
+In other words, the repeating pattern and what primes to use for that pattern is calculated in each pass and depends on the word size and sieve size.

 ### Calculation steps